szemranamszyca/CarND-FindingLanes/report.md

 Lines provided to this functions should be already grouped by descending or ascending slope.
 To made it, lines could be segrate by *get_lines_by_slope* function.
 Output is dictionary with two indexes:

-+inc for ascending lines
+* inc for ascending lines
-+dec for descending lines
+* dec for descending lines

 *get_avg_line* calculated average of x, y and based on that I could calulcate m-parameter for linear function: